-The ruletype field has 13 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-subdomain, ms-subdomain, tcp-self, 6to4-self, zone sub, and external.
+The nametype field has 13 values: name, subdomain, wildcard, self, selfsub, selfwild, krb5-self, ms-self, krb5-subdomain, ms-subdomain, tcp-self, 6to4-self, zone sub, and external.

 name Exact-match semantics.
-This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
+This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdomain of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone i which the update-policy statement appears.
 This obviates the need to type the zone name twice, and enables the use of a standard update-policy statement in multiple zones without modification.
-When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard.

-self This rule matches when the name of the record being updated matches the contents of the identity field.
-The name field is ignored.
-To avoid confusion, it is recommended that this field be set to the same value as the identity field or to "."
-The self rule type is most useful when allowing one key per name to update, where the key has the same name as the record to be updated.
-In this case, the identity field can be specified as (an asterisk). selfsub This rule is similar to self except that subdomains of self can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
+When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated is a valid expansion of the wildcard. self This rule matches when the name being updated matches the contents of the identity field.
+The name field is ignored, but should be the same as the identity field or ".
+The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
+The identity would be specified as (an asterisk) in this case. selfsub This rule is similar to self except that subdomains of sel can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated. ms-self This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
 The REALM to be matched is specified in the identity field.
-The name field should be set to "." ms- subdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
-The REALM to be matched is specified in the identity field. krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
+The name field should be set to "." ms- subdomain This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts to machine.realm allowing the machine to update subdomains of machine.realm.
 The REALM to be matched is specified in the identity field.

+krb5-self This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
+The REALM to be matched is specified in the identity field.
 The name field should be set to "." krb5- subdomain This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
 The REALM to be matched is specified in the identity field.
 The name field should be set to "."
+Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN-ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.
+The name field should be set to "." tcp-self NOTE It is theoretically possible to spoof these TCP ses- sions.
+Allow the 6to4 prefix to be update by any TCP connection from the 6to4 network or from the corresponding IPv4 address.
+This is intended to allow NS or DNAME RRsets to be added to the reverse tree.
+6to4-self NOTE It is theoretically possible to spoof these TCP ses- sions.